 BUILDING FOR A SOCIETY OF MA'AT: TOWARDS RESTORATION OF GLOBAL AFRICAN IDEOLOGY AND UNIFICATION

-As Ma'at is the oldest social construct in the history of the world, and served as the social glue which held Ancient Kemetic (Egyptian) civilization together for over 5000 years, and its value and worth have remained relevant and elevating over time, we, the National Black Council of Elders, adopt its fundamental tenets and principles as the foundation upon which to build anew, a civil society and social construct which reflects paradigms and proto-types drawn from our cultural heritage and historical origins.
+As Ma'at is the oldest social construct in the history of the world, and served as the social glue which held Ancient Kemetic (Egyptian) civilization together for over 5000 years, and its value and worth have remained relevant and elevating over time, we, the Congress of African People and our Affiliate organizations and persons, adopt its fundamental tenets and principles as the foundation upon which to build anew, a civil society and social construct which reflects paradigms and proto-types drawn from our cultural heritage and historical origins.
 As Indigenous Americans and descendants of the African Slave Trade, we assert our inalienable right to Rescue, Re-Construct, and Restore the Spiritual Traditions passed down through generations by our Ancestors, the most prominent of which is, "To Bring Good to the World", which is at the center of Kemetic and Yoruba spiritual teachings.
 Spirituality, not laws, are at the center of African social, economic and political life, and in this context, spirituality is defined as "an emotional attachment and allegiance to those higher values and principles which promote human life and development."
 Thus, a Society of Ma'at would be founded on the fundamental Virtues of Ma'at, Truth, Justice, Harmony, Balance, Order, Propriety and Reciprocity, which collectively, are interpreted as Righteousness.
 As Ma'atian tenets are to be found in many continental African spiritual traditions due to the southern migration of Kemites from Egypt, the Society of Ma'at would like to answer the question raised by our Ancestor, Dr. Cheik Ante Diop, "What shall be the unifying ideology for the global African community?"
 We would submit, that that unifying ideology should be Ma'at, in keeping with the African tradition of basing our social relationships around our Spirituality, and Ma'at has proven its worth as such, for over 7000 years, now.

 The essential definitions of the Virtues of Ma'at are outlined by Minister Mxolisi, formerly of the Wo'se Church in Oakland, Calif.